‘NCIS: Los Angeles’ Season 8: Deeks, Kensi’s Wedding Not Happening As CBS Renews Series For Season 9

 Daniela Ruah told TV Line that there were a couple of funny moments featuring Deeks in the episode.

 CBS has already renewed NCIS: Los Angeles for another season.
-At the Paleyfest, the cast members teased that Season 8’s cliffhanger would be a game changer.
+At Paleyfest, the cast members teased that Season 8’s cliffhanger would be a game changer.
 And because of the events of the current season finale, NCIS: Los Angeles Season 9 is expected to open with a new narrative.

-NCIS: Los Angeles Season 8 finale airs on Sunday, May 14, on CBS.
+The NCIS: Los Angeles Season 8 finale airs on Sunday, May 14, on CBS.

 [Featured Image by Alberto E. Rodriguez/Getty Images]